tahaBak/RepData_PeerAssessment1/README.md

 are a total of 17,568 observations in this dataset.

+** the dataset is supposed to be extracted in working directory of the Script
 ## Assignment

 This assignment will be described in multiple parts.
 You will need to